IgnasPrasetyo/Responsive-Web-Design/README.md

 # Survey-Form-Responsive-Web-Design
-This is my rendition of the Survey Form Project for Responsive Web Design Certification on freeCodeCamp
+This is the official repository for my projects on the Responsive Web Design in freeCodeCamp.